 Parks and Open Space: The Appleton Subdivision Regulations do require parkland dedication or fee in lieu for residential subdivisions.
-The parkland fees pursuant to Chapter 17 of the Appleton Municipal Code have been waived in exchange for parkland as illustrated in the current Emerald Valley Development Agreement signed by the City officials on July 17, 2006.
+The parkland fees pursuant to Chapter 17 of the Appleton Municipal Code have been waived in exchange for parkland as illustrated in the current Emerald Valley Development Agreement.